Mistakes that Prevent Staffing Agency Growth

 Sometimes you have to wait 45 to 60 days for your clients to pay you.
 Staffing agencies are expected to pay the differences out pocket until they receive funds from their clients.
 Waiting to pay your employees is one of the biggest staffing agencies mistakes that prevent growth because top recruiters won’t work for you if you aren’t paying them.

 Staffing payroll funding can help to bridge this capital gap.
 Besides establishing funding, you should set up a payroll system.
 This ensures employees are paid on a regular basis, and will calculate overtime, vacation, and holiday pay.
+Avoiding unsuitable candidates is also crucial to ensure that your staffing process is efficient and effective.

 Don’t let these challenges and staffing agencies mistakes stop you from growing your business and ensuring greater success.
 If you need assistance ensuring working capital for payroll or other staffing agency expenses, give us a call today.